rtc-io/rtc-tools/README.md

 compliant W3C (RTCIceServer dictionary)[http://www.w3.org/TR/webrtc/#idl-def-RTCIceServer].

-If you pass in both a generator and iceServers, the iceServers _will be removed_ and the generator used instead.
+If you pass in both a generator and iceServers, the iceServers _will be ignored and the generator used instead.

 #### generators.connectionConstraints(flags, constraints)